-CodeKlavier development started in April 2017 and currently has four prototypes (newest on top):
+CodeKlavier development started in April 2017 and currently has five incarnations (newest on top):

 - Ckalcuλator (Lambda-calculus with the piano!)

 - Hybrid (switching between the two prototypes and includes a custom code display via udp sockets)

 - Motippets (coding via pianistic gestures/motifs)